pandanomial/toy_shopping_cart/README.md

 This is a text-based shopping cart app.

-Support multiple stores.
-Ask user what store they are going to (out of 2 is fine).If a store is out of stock, give a message telling them to go to other store if the other store has any, but they have to pay for their cart before they leave.
+It supports multiple stores.
+It asks users what store they are going to (out of 2 is fine).
+If a store is out of stock, then it gives a message telling them to go to other store if the other store has any, but they have to pay for their cart before they leave.

-Support two kinds of toys - add a String to Toy with the toy's name.
+It supports two kinds of toys - add a String to Toy with the toy's name.

-Store toys - pointers to dynamic objects, not just objects.
+It stores toys - pointers to dynamic objects, not just objects.

-Put toy they want in cart.
-But tell them you are out if no toys left
+It puts toys they want in shopping cart and tell users if the toys are sold out.

-Give Toy a price property and a price.
-When the user exits, tell them how much they spent by looking at the cart
+It gives Toy a price property and a price.
+When the users exit, tells them how much they spent by looking at the cart.